1960 Penny Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1960 Large Date DDR FS-801 Errors

-The FS-801 Doubled Die Reverse represents significant Memorial reverse doubling, catalogued in the Fivaz-Stanton system as the primary reverse variety for 1960.
-Doubling appears most prominently on ONE CENT, upper portions of UNITED STATES OF AMERICA, and the designer’s initials FG at the memorial’s right base.
+The FS-801 Doubled Die Reverse (DDR) represents significant Memorial reverse doubling, catalogued in the Fivaz-Stanton system as the primary reverse variety for 1960.
+DDR means the doubling appears on the “tails” side — look for it most prominently on ONE CENT, the upper portions of UNITED STATES OF AMERICA, and the designer’s initials FG at the memorial’s right base.

 1960 Large Date DDR FS-801 Penny Price/Grade Chart